Haripalepu/Haripalepu/README.md

 ---

-I'm a passionate **DevOps & Site Reliability Engineer (SRE)** with over **5 years of experience** in building scalable, secure, and highly available cloud platforms.
+I'm a passionate **DevOps & Site Reliability Engineer (SRE)** with over **5+ years of experience** in building scalable, secure, and highly available cloud platforms.
 I specialize in automating infrastructure, enabling CI/CD at scale, and ensuring reliability across AWS, Azure, and private cloud environments like GAIA.

-At **JPMorgan Chase**, I lead automation and observability initiatives across enterprise infrastructure, with a deep focus on performance, scalability, and developer experience.

 ---